korningf/arch-ops/desk-ops.md

     Invoke-Expression ((New-Object System.Net.WebClient).DownloadString('https://chocoserver:8443/repository/bootstrap/OnPremSetup.ps1'))
 ```

-The policy defaults to the internal chocoserver for bandwidth and latency.

 We need to set up our default shell environment and add devpc extensions.

 * close the powershell and open another one.

 ```shell
     choco install standard_dsp_powershell_execpolicyunrestricted -y